Have questions? We have answers!

 - Pass a background check.

-The training will require up to 18 months, followed by up to 24 months of experience building, after which you will be qualified for an airline interview.
+The training will require up to 18 months, followed by up to 24 months of experience building.

 No, the application is free.
 Go to the main page and click “Start your application,” then use the Cadet Academy offer code “AACADET” to build your application free of charge.